What is patient initiated follow-up?

 How it works

-Once you have finished your treatment for endometrial cancer, you will have a consultation with a consultant four weeks after your surgery and an ‘end of treatment’ clinic appointment with your CNS two weeks later.
+Once you have finished your treatment for endometrial cancer, you will have a consultation with your surgeon and an ‘end of treatment’ clinic appointment with your CNS.
 During these appointments, your healthcare team will talk to you about:

-- Signs and symptoms to look out for and report.
+• The signs and symptoms to look out for and report

-If you experience any of the following symptoms, you must report this to your CNS straight away:
+You should report the following symptoms to your CNS straight away:

-- Experience any of your original signs or symptoms
+• Any of your original signs or symptoms return